unwind/gitbrowser/README.markdown

 As you can see, adding a repository is quite fast, even for very large repositories like the Linux kernel (your milage might vary, this is of course machine-dependent).

-The Gitbrowser's tree view will include *all* files that are part of a repository, regardless of type or extension.
+Gitbrowser's tree view will include *all* files that are part of each repository, regardless of type or extension.
 This is perhaps slighly pointless (you currently can't do anything with files that Geany can't open for editing), but it's also simple and does a lot to reinforce the idea that Gitbrowser simply lets you visualize your repositories as trees.

 ##Repository Commands##